SpareCores/sc-www/src/assets/articles/ngi-search-interview-2024.md

 tags: [interview, media]
 ---

 As an [NGI Search beneficiary](/article/ngi-search-grant), we were invited for an interview to share project updates on Spare Cores.
-The interview was published in the <a href="https://spaces.fundingbox.com/spaces/ngi-community-ngi-innovators/67136d6eaef37c9e08371df4" target="_blank" rel="noopener">NGI Innovators Expo</a> directory, but for easier access, we also published it below:
+The interview was published in the <a href="https://spaces.fundingbox.com/spaces/ngi-community-ngi-innovators/67136d6eaef37c9e08371df4" target="_blank" rel="noopener">NGI Innovators Expo</a> directory, but for easier access, we also mirrored it below:

 <hr class="my-6" />